PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 ### wideTargetClass

 This is the class in the target dataset that we map the source slot to.
-If the `wideTargetClass` column for a row is empty then it takes on the value from the previous row where `wideTargetClass` is set.

 ### wideTargetValue